High Protein Breakfast Ideas

 Dairy

 1 cup/250ml of milk or milk kefir has over 8g of protein, and it is easy to blend into smoothies or simply to drink.
-Cheese is even denser in protein with just 28g/1oz of cheddar having 7.6g of protein, 28g/1oz of Parmesan having 9.2g of protein and half a cup of cottage cheese having 13g of protein.
+Cheese is even higher in protein with just 28g/1oz of cheddar having 7.6g of protein, 28g/1oz of Parmesan having 9.2g of protein and half a cup of cottage cheese having 13g of protein.

 Collagen powder